-- 1 Open the Job Jackets Manager dialog box (Utilities menu). - 2 If only one list displays in the dialog box, click Advanced Settings to show the Advanced pane. - 3 In the list on the left, open a or create a Job Jackets file.
+- 1 Open the Job Jackets Manager dialog box (Utilities menu). - 2 If only one list displays in the dialog box, click Advanced Settings to show the Advanced pane. - 3 In the list on the left, open ☐ or create ☐ a Job Jackets file.
 The Resource categories in the Job Jackets file are listed in alphabetical order in the list on the upper right. - 4 To work with Resources that are specific to a Job Jackets structure, select the target Job Jackets structure in the list on the left.
-Note that Resource categories that are unavailable represent Resources that must be specified at the Job Ticket level. - 5 To work with Resources that are specific to a Job Ticket, expand the Job Jackets structure; create a, duplicate d, or import d a Job Ticket; and then make sure the target Job
+Note that Resource categories that are unavailable represent Resources that must be specified at the Job Ticket level. - 5 To work with Resources that are specific to a Job Ticket, expand the Job Jackets structure; create n, duplicate , or import a Job Ticket; and then make sure the target Job